 My favorite use for leftover potatoes though is turning them into shredded hashbrowns.
-Simply take your potatoes and chill in the fridge overnight to become firm. then grate on a cheese grater until shredded.
-Lay flat on a parchment-lined baking sheet and freeze for several hours. then break apart and store in a zipper topped bag for up to 3 months.
+Simply take your potatoes and chill in the fridge overnight to become firm.
+Then grate on a cheese grater until shredded.
+Lay flat on a parchment-lined baking sheet and freeze for several hours.
+Then break apart and store in a zipper topped bag for up to 3 months.
 Use as you would any frozen hashbrowns.

-Yes unfortunately you can.
-When a potato is overcooked it will have a different color, odor, and taste.
-The soft potato insides may be a shade of brown and there may be spots of discoloration on the skin of the potato as well.
+Yes, unfortunately, you can.
+When a potato is overcooked, it will have a different color, odor, and taste.
+The soft potato insides may be a shade of brown, and there may be spots of discoloration on the skin of the potato as well.
 The texture will also be dry or goopy.

 Leftover baked potatoes can be stored in the fridge for up to 4 days, giving you plenty of time to repurpose them or enjoy them at your convenience.

 Yes.
 While uncooked potatoes do not hold up well in the freezer, cooked ones do quite well.
-You can keep baked potatoes in the freezer for up to 3 months in an airtight container, wrap well in foil or plastic wrap first.
+You can keep baked potatoes in the freezer for up to 3 months in an airtight container, and wrap well in foil or plastic wrap first.
 Then reheat in the oven for 30 minutes at 350 degrees F or until the inside of the potato reaches 165 degrees F.

-More great recipes to check out soon
+More great side dish recipes to check out soon

 How to Make Oven Baked Potatoes